• Skip to primary navigation

 Instructions

-• Brush about half the melted butter onto the cut-side of the zucchini.
-Season the top with salt and pepper, then place into the baking dish cut-side up.
-Roast for 15 minutes.
+• Brush about half of the melted butter onto the surface of the zucchini boats.
+Season with salt and pepper, then place into a large baking dish cut-side up.
+Roast in the oven for 15 minutes.

-• Meanwhile, add the remaining butter with a splash of oil to a skillet.
-Sauté the onion and leftover zucchini over high heat until softened, about 3 minutes, stirring often.
-Add the garlic, toasting for additional 30 seconds.
+• Meanwhile, add the remaining butter with a splash of oil to a large skillet over medium heat.
+When hot, sauté the onion and chopped zucchini flesh until softened, about 3 minutes, stirring often.
+Add the garlic, cooking for 30 seconds until fragrant.
 Season lightly with salt and pepper.

 • Pour in white wine, if using.
-Let reduce completely.
+Turn heat to high and let reduce completely, about 3-5 minutes, stirring often.
 Drain excess liquid and let cool.

-• To a large bowl, add shrimp, tomatoes, parsley, and cooked onion/zucchini mixture.
+• To a large bowl, add shrimp, tomatoes, parsley, and cooked vegetable mixture.
 Season with ½ teaspoon salt and ¼ teaspoon pepper.
-Toss to combine.
+Stir to combine.

 • When ready, remove zucchini from the oven and carefully spoon shrimp mixture on top of each boat.
 Place back into the oven and roast for an additional 10-15 minutes or until shrimp is cooked and zucchini is tender.